-Jonathan Lashley has done an amazing job with the design of the book covers for this series, using original artwork by Heather Salazar (who is the editor for the Philosophy of Mind book in this series).
+Jonathan Lashley has done an amazing job with the design of the book covers for this series, using original artwork by Heather Salazar (who is the editor for the Philosophy of Mind book in this series (https://press.rebus.community/intro-to-phil-of-mind/)).
 The book covers are exceptionally well done, and really bring the series together as a whole.